Analytics Dashboards

 Date filters

-The dashboard can be filtered by changing the date range.
+The Dashboard can be filtered by changing the date range.
 Once a range is selected, only data within that range will be displayed.
 There is a specific syntax for the date filter in Range Type advanced.

 | Example | Syntax | Description |